 - If you lose your debit card, notify your financial institution immediately.

 - Choose a PIN number that only you know.
-It is recommended, you don't use your phone number or birthday.
+It is recommended you don't use your phone number, birthday or other personal information.

 - Guard your PIN number.
 Memorize it and never write it on anything you keep with you.